Payroll Guide: The Basics of Payroll In Malaysia

 What Is Payroll?

-In other terms, payroll is the process that keeps your employees happy and your business running smoothly.
+In short, payroll keeps both your employees and your business running smoothly.

 Why does Smooth Payroll Make All the Difference?